 Genetic analysis revealed that the bacteria produce metabolites that are converted into the hormone ethylene, which primes the plant’s heat-resistance genes for action.

 “Essentially, the bacteria teach the plant how to use its own defense system,” explained said study co-author Kirti Shekhawat.
+Therefore as shown on in video the Beneficial bacteria protect crops from heat stress.

 Thousands of other bacteria have the potential to protect plants against threats ranging from drought to fungi, and the team is already testing some of these microbes on vegetables and other crops.